itsMapleLeaf/screent/notes.md

 - [ ] set up tailwind
 - [ ] recording: use separate processes for video and audio
   - works around a bug where video recording is late and audio cuts off
+- [ ] for settings, use electron-store instead of this weird task queue thing

 ## recording mvp